anoma/nspec/docs/tutorial/engines/template/index.md

 !!! info "Template syntax and conventions"

     In the template files, we may use text in square brackets to describe generic content.
-For example, `[engine family name]` is a placeholder for the name of an engine family that is to be described.
+For example, `[engine name]` is a placeholder for the name of an engine that is to be described.
 Text in pairs of braces, i.e., `{` and `}`, are short explanations, comments, or remarks (used only in titles).
     Occasionally, we use angled parentheses and italics for variables, i.e., _⟨[variableName]⟩;_ for example, _⟨hash⟩_ is a variable for hashes.
 We add